openclarity/vmclarity/README.md

 # Why VMClarity?

-Virtual machines (VMs) are the most used service across all hypescalers.
+Virtual machines (VMs) are the most used service across all hyperscalers.
 AWS, Azure, GCP, and others have virtual computing services that are used not only as standalone VM services but also as the most popular method for hosting containers (e.g., Docker, Kubernetes).

 VMs are vulnerable to multiple threats:
-- Software vulnerabilties
+- Software vulnerabilities
 - Leaked Secrets/Passwords
 - Malware
 - System Misconfiguration